WriteTech-Hub/writetech-doc-review/reviews/review.md

 ## 3. Accuracy and Relevance:
 - **Accuracy**:
   - Having tried the application myself, all the features and technical details seem correct and in line with the application's capabilities, as stated in the documentation.
   - The documentation states that it is a "mobile-only" time-tracking application, but the README in the GitHub repo doesn't say so.
-Rather the repo provides information on how to install it application on Linux.
+Rather the repo provides information on how to install the application on Linux.
 This misinformation could be detrimental and cost them some users.
 - **Relevance**:
   - The documentation is relevant to the current version of the application and matches its privacy-centric nature.